-For this story, BioPharma Dive included biotech companies that raised funds in an initial public offering on a U.S. stock exchange.
-We defined biotechs as developers of new prescription medicines.
-Makers of generic or over-the-counter drugs are not included, nor are IPOs by special purpose acquisition companies, as well as by diagnostics and medical device makers, aren't included.
+For this database, BioPharma Dive includes biotech companies that raised funds in an initial public offering on a U.S. stock exchange.
+We define biotechs as developers of new prescription medicines.
+Makers of generic or over-the-counter drugs are not included, nor are IPOs by special purpose acquisition companies, diagnostics and medical device makers.

 Company and investor information was collected from the Form S-1 companies file with the Securities and Exchange Commission before an IPO.